HaywireInteractive/OnAllFronts-Public/README.md

 Same as multiplayer below, except only one human-controller soldier.

+## Phase 2: Multiplayer Per-Server Battle

+Maximum number of players in server will be limited by Unreal Engine's limits.

-## Phase 2: Multiplayer MMO
+## Phase 3: Multiplayer MMO

-All players in the game will be in a single battle at a time.
-Because of the scale being attempted, a single server will likely not be able to handle hosting this game.
-Instead it will require multiple servers communicating with each other.
+All players in the game will be in a single battle at a time, across multiple servers.

-The multiplayer phase of the game is split into two sub-phases below.
+This phase is split into two sub-phases below.

-### Phase 2A: Server switching between zones
+### Phase 3A: Server switching between zones

 The map will be split up into zones.
 When a player reaches the border between zones, they load into a different server that manages that area of the map.

-### Phase 2B: Server meshing across zones
+### Phase 3B: Server meshing across zones

 Seamless switching between servers and players at the borders of servers will talk to all nearby servers to have a seamless experience across zones.